coneco-lab/brainstim-multimodal/README.md

 ### Option 1: Without using Git

-1. Click on [this](https://github.com/vigji/python-cimec-2025/blob/main/docs/python-installation.md) link and follow the instructions until point 1 included (_Install Jupyter in the base environment_)
+1. Click on [this](https://github.com/vigji/python-cimec-2025/blob/main/docs/python-installation.md) link and follow the instructions until point 1 included (_Install Jupyter in the base environment_). **Do not go any further than point 1**.
 2. In this repository, click on the green `Code` button, as in the image below.
 Once you have done that, click on `Download ZIP`
 ![Download ZIP](files/where-to-download-zip.png)
 3. Once the download is complete, extract the folder in a directory of your choice